modmail-dev/patreon-hosted-modmail-setup-guide/index.md

 After sending all the details back to the Patreon Modmail DM, we will validate everything you sent us.
 This process might take a few hours depends on our availability, so please bear with us while you wait.
 We will contact you when the bot is running or if there are any problems!

-> This guide is written by taku#3343 with parts taken from the [Modmail Wiki](https://github.com/kyb3r/modmail/wiki/Installation).<br>
+> This guide is written by taku with parts taken from the [Modmail Wiki](https://github.com/kyb3r/modmail/wiki/Installation).<br>
 > If you have found any issues with this guide, please report them to me.
 Thanks ❤️!